coleifer/peewee/docs/peewee/sqlite.rst

           default, lists and dictionaries are treated as JSON to be serialized, while strings and integers are passed as-is.

       Replace the existing value stored in a :class:`JSONField`.
+Will not create if does not exist.

       Uses the `json_replace() <http://sqlite.org/json1.html#jset>`_ function
       from the json1 extension.